Guide to L’Aquila: what to see, do, eat

 - By plane: The nearest airports are Pescara (see info page 🔗) and Rome Fiumicino (about 130 km).

-✅ To search for or book a flight to/from XXX you can check Booking.com Flights.
+✅ To search for or book a flight you can check Booking.com Flights.

 ✅ You can check routes, schedules, prices and buy train or bus tickets with Trainline.